ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
+Linux System Call — File Operations - <a href="https://medium.com/@tonylixu/linux-system-call-file-operations-df33bdf89ea9" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tony`**

+<blockquote>Linux File Management</blockquote>

+<h3>5.
 From Archery to DevOps: How Systems Thinking and the Theory of Constraints Can Transform… - <a href="https://medium.com/@alexdh359/in-todays-fast-paced-vuca-world-success-rarely-comes-from-isolated-improvements-09c048bfe1e4" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Alexander Hilton`**

 <blockquote>A powerful (and perhaps unexpected) illustration of systems thinking is archery.
 Far from being just “draw the bow and fire,” archery is a…</blockquote>

-<h3>5.
-Modern CI-CD Pipelines of REST API Python Project with UV - <a href="https://medium.com/@autognosi/modern-ci-cd-pipelines-of-rest-api-python-project-with-uv-be0c5fa1f514" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Carlo C.`**

-<blockquote>1.
-Introduction to UV: Automating the Creation of REST API Services</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Can Configuration Languages (config DSLs) solve configuration complexity? - <a href="https://medium.com/itnext/can-configuration-languages-dsls-solve-configuration-complexity-eee8f124e13a" target="_blank" rel="noopener noreferrer">link</a></h3>
+EKS: Cilium as the only CNI driver with simplified hybrid nodes and admission webhooks routing - <a href="https://medium.com/@the.jfnadeau/eks-cilium-as-the-only-cni-driver-with-simplified-hybrid-nodes-and-admission-webhooks-routing-1f351d11f9dd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `Jean-Francois Nadeau`**

-<blockquote>Can configuration languages dramatically reduce configuration complexity?</blockquote>
+<blockquote>I’ve been testing networking scenarios with EKS hybrid nodes and I find the (default) proposed model mixing AWS CNI on EC2 and…</blockquote>

 <h3>2.
 Learnings from a Machine Learning Engineer — Part 5: The Training - <a href="https://medium.com/data-science-collective/learnings-from-a-machine-learning-engineer-part-5-the-training-87f5e8b18949" target="_blank" rel="noopener noreferrer">link</a></h3>